Interlude - Hell Cometh

 The android's yellow eyes narrowed.
 "Don't avoid the point.
 Murdering a Delphic Administrator carrying out its duties is a serious offense almost anywhere across the Planes."

 "Not within the Gorgon Protectorate," Verina responded disinterestedly.
-"And not within the Hells either, it would appear.
-We've been over this.
-The deed is already done."
+"Nor the Hells, it would seem.
+We've been over this, sister.
+The deed is done."

-"The deed is already done," Verina Stheno echoed as she returned to stand near her sisters in a triangular formation.
-All three of them - the Gorgon and her two android Protectors - gazed at each other with unblinking, yellow eyes.
+"The deed is done," Verina Stheno echoed as she returned to stand by her sisters in a triangular formation.
+The trio of identical sisters - the Gorgon and her two android Protectors - gazed at each other with unblinking, yellow eyes.
 Then Verina Stheno continued.
 "There are no objects of significant value remaining in this chamber."

-"What a cheap Delphi," Verina Euryale snorted and the Gorgon sisters smiled.
+"What a cheap Delphi," Verina Euryale snorted and the Gorgon sisters shared identical smiles.

 "Worry not, Verina Euryale," Verina eventually said.
 It wouldn't hurt to compromise a little, she decided.
-These were her sisters after all.
+They were sisters after all.
 "You may proceed with your plan."

 Verina Euryale titled her head in gracious acknowledgement.
-Verina summoned back the Delphi Administrator's strange blue screen.
-It still showed the scrolling text on an infinite loop.
+A thought allowed the Delphi Administrator's silly blue screen to return to her view.
+It still displayed the strange text scrolling on an infinite loop.

-But then the scrolling text abruptly stopped and new words appeared across Verina's vision.
+But then the text abruptly stopped scrolling as new words appeared in Verina's vision.

 Initiating Emergency Failsafe . . .
 User Input Received!